FOR THE DEVELOPMENT OF JINR

 Development of the Engineering Infrastructure

-- supply of energy resources;
+- Supply of energy resources;

-- availability of communication and telecommunication means;
+- Communication and telecommunication means;

 Human Resources and Social Policy